 Who Can Be A Harasser?

-It is important to know a harasser may be a victim’s supervisor, co-worker, an agent of the company, or even someone who is not employed by or does not represent the organization directly (such as a client).
+It is important to know a harasser may be a victim’s supervisor, co-worker, an agent of the company, or even someone who is not employed by or does not represent the organization directly (such as a client or customer).
 The harasser can be male or female and can also be someone of the same sex.

 You do not have to be the person who was directly harassed.
 Anyone aﬀected by the oﬀensive conduct can ﬁle a claim.